 Wear Red Day is an annual fund-raising event to support the Leeds Congenital Heart Unit, its patients and their families.

 The day is still a uniform day, but we invite children to come to school wearing some red, too – how might they adapt their uniform?
 Red socks, red polo short, red shorts…

 This is an optional event.
 We welcome any donations, all of which will go towards our charity.

 This is on Tuesday 06 February.
 We’ll be making the day in school, but you might want to check out some resources to use at home.

 Yesterday, Lauren from Children’s Heart Surgery Fund came to talk to us about the charity and all the great things they do for children.
 Lauren gave us some good fundraising ideas including ‘Wear Red Day’ which we will be taking part in on Friday 02 February.
 The children had opportunity to ask questions about the charity and about Lauren’s important role as a charity fundraiser.
 The Junior Leadership Team are meeting today to discuss more fundraising ideas so we can raise as much money as possible for this worthy cause.

 Early in each half-term, our weekly message centres around the current KS1 and KS2 topic.
 The message comes from Mr Wilks, who leads on foundation subjects (see page 7 for what foundation subjects are).

 What is this half-term’s topic?

 Each phase has age-related specific knowledge, skills and vocabulary that they’ll learn, use and apply across the topic.
-See page 17 and 18 of our Curriculum Statement.
+See pages 22, 23 and 24.